nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 - Download the subsetted data to your local directory
 - Stream the subsetted data
 - Open and plot subsetted L2 PACE OCI data
+- Open and subset PACE OCI Level-3 mapped data using `xarray`

 ## Contents
 1. [Setup](#1.-Setup)